Job and Tool Error Help

 - Key fields on the tool form were left blank (please report this so we can fix it!).

-- The tool has specific formatting requirements for inputs that was not followed (yes, exactly).
+- The tool has specific formatting requirements for inputs that were not met.

 - Annotation files are a mismatch for the selected or assigned reference genome build.